-Ms. Rebecca R. Rubin is the Founder, President and CEO of Marstel-Day, LLC (www.Marstel-Day.com) a 130-person environmental consulting enterprise with offices in Alexandria and Fredericksburg, VA; Oakland and Oceanside, CA; and Dallas and San Antonio, TX.
-She established Marstel-Day in 2002 as an expression of her commitment to the conservation of natural resources; especially habitat and open space, energy, water, and the resolution of issues at their intersections.
-As a result, Marstel-Day is a conservation-minded company that provides expertise to federal, state and private sector clients facing environmental, energy, land use and natural resource conservation issues.
-The company has been named to INC Magazine’s 500/5000, and Zweigwhite’s HOTFirm list, for the past four consecutive years and has been the recipient of the Alliance For Workplace Excellence (AWE) Eco-leadership award for the past two.
+Ms. Rebecca R. Rubin is the Founder, President and CEO of Marstel-Day, LLC environmental consulting (www.Marstel-Day.com).
+She established Marstel-Day in 2002 as an expression of her commitment to the conservation of natural resources, especially habitat and open space, energy, water, and the resolution of issues at their intersections.
+As a result, Marstel-Day is a conservation-minded company providing expertise to federal, state and private sector clients facing environmental, energy, land use and natural resource conservation issues.
+The company has been named to INC Magazine’s 500/5000, and Zweigwhite’s HOTFirm list, for the past six consecutive years and has been the recipient of the Alliance For Workplace Excellence (AWE) Eco-leadership award for the past two.

 Of relevance to the Refuge system, Ms. Rubin was involved on behalf of the Army and Navy in the creation of several national wildlife refuges from former DoD lands, including Fort McClellan, AL (now the Mountain Longleaf NWR); Longhorn Army Ammunition Plant, TX (now the Caddo Lake NWR); Savanna Army Depot , IL (now the Lost Mound Unit of the Upper Mississippi NWR); and Scaggs Island Naval Communication Station, CA (now part of the San Pablo Bay NWR).
 In addition, she is the creator of the “Conservation Conveyance,” a unique, Defense-Department authority permitting the transfer of lands out of DoD’s base closure inventories to private, land-acquiring non profits for conservation in perpetuity (10 USC, 2694(a)).
 This land transfer authority has been used to convey over 70,000 acres at former Defense Department sites into permanent conservation status.

-Ms. Rubin previously served as the Director of the Army’s Environmental Policy Institute and as environmental program manager at the Institute for Defense Analyses.She has a BA in history and political science from Harvard College and an MA in International Security from Columbia University’s School of International and Public Affairs.
+Ms. Rubin previously served as the Director of the Army’s Environmental Policy Institute and as environmental program manager at the Institute for Defense Analyses.She has a BA in history from Harvard College and an MA in International Security from Columbia University’s School of International and Public Affairs.